 Quick Start Guide

-- Plug the translator into the RS232 port.
+- Plug the translator into the USB port.
 You will see its LEDs blink briefly.

-- From the serial terminal program send a carriage return (CR) by pressing the enter key.
+- Press the "Send Command" button.
 The translator should respond with an error message.

 - Wire a single SDI-12 Sensor to the SDI-12 bus of the translator, and make sure your sensor is powered.